adrianhelvik/virtual-prototype/README.md

 =====

-My recommended way to use this module is to create a extensions module for your project that exports an instance of VirtualPrototype.
+My recommended way to use this module is to create a extensions module for your project that exports an instance of `VirtualPrototype`.
 Then you can import that module throughout your project.

 Another way to use the module would be to create an npm package containing